This is a guest post from Penelope of The Flyaway Girl

 (19 Kingsmead Square, Bath BA1 2AE)

-My definite winner for food is Boston Tea Party.
+My definite winner for Bath coffee shops with food is Boston Tea Party.
 They have a really extensive menu and it’s SO good.
 Plus bonus points for lots of veggie and vegan options (as well as dishes that you can make vegetarian or vegan if you want) and they’re really good at showing what allergens are in dishes (ALL HAIL ALLERGENS ON MENUS).

 I love BTP for brunch with friends – serious food porn and Instagram #onthetable goals.
 They also have a great selection of drinks and cakes (including some vegan and gluten free cakes) for eat in and take away.
 They are a small chain and there is another Boston Tea Party in Bath on Albert Road, near the Assembly Rooms and The Circus, but the main BTP in Bath is directly opposite Society Café (anyone for a coffee shop crawl?).

 The one on Albert Road apparently has nice marble tables that are way better for Instagram flatlays though… #priorities guys!

 Negatives: Fairly small and there are doors pretty much opposite each other so it can get a little draughty and chilly.